zenspider/minitest-matchers/README.txt

 (The MIT License)

-Copyright (c) Ryan Davis, seattle.rb
+Copyright (c) Ryan Davis, seattle.rb, Wojciech Mach

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the